Egomania/SOME-IP_Analyzer/docs/source/javadoc/surf/SomeIPAnalyzer/Monitor.rst

 .. java:method:: public void run()
    :outertype: Monitor

+   A maesurement is done every 100ms and the statistics are updated.

 stopExec
 ^^^^^^^^

 .. java:method:: public void stopExec()
    :outertype: Monitor

+   Method to stop the Monitoring task externally.
+Used from the main class.

 updateStats
 ^^^^^^^^^^^

 .. java:method:: public void updateStats()
    :outertype: Monitor

+   Updating the statistics (shared /virtual/ resident memory and CPU).
+New measurement is appended to appropriate list.